If you or your loved one can’t talk after stroke, this article will teach you how to recover your speech.

 Speech therapy apps are a great way to get targeted therapy without direct help from a clinician.

-The best way to recover from these conditions is to rewire your brain through speech therapy exercises.
+The best way to recover from these conditions is to rewire your brain through speech therapy exercises or singing therapy if you can’t talk at all.

 We hope this article will help you reclaim your voice after stroke!